dolphindb/release/1.00/README.md

 * Function `createTimeSeriesAggregator` now supports 2 new parameters: 'updateTime' and 'useWindowStartTime'. 'updateTime' can trigger calculations at intervals shorter than those specified by parameter 'step'. 'useWindowStartTime' specifies whether to use the start time or end time of moving windows as the temporal column in the output table. (**1.00.10**)
 * Improved deserialization for 'delete' statements by removing the requirement that the 'where' clause of a 'delete' statement must be an expression object. (**1.00.10**)
 * Function `getSessionMemoryStat` can now output the IP address and port number of the client. (**1.00.10**)
+* Improved function `loadText`.
+When importing a text file with only the header row and the schema is specified, an empty table is returned instead of throwing an exception. (**1.00.11**)
+* Improved the time-series aggregator for streaming data.
+If there are NULL values in the temporal column or if there are large gaps between two adjacent timestamps, the performance is not affected. (**1.00.11**)

 ## DolphinDB GUI